Horse surfing: Equipment

 Horse riding is a difficult sport meaning proper equipment is essential to success.
 To successfully horse surf there are four key pieces of equipment.

 Horse

-A quiet, beach-trained horse that is fast and fit enough to pull the rider at speeds of 35-40 miles per hour is required.
+A horse that is comfortable galloping through water to pull the rider at speeds of 35-40 miles per hour is required.

 Board

 There are several boards that can be used for horse surfing, including; wake boards, kite boards or skim boards.

 Wake boards

 The most important factor when considering which wake board is appropriate is the board size to rider ratio, with larger boards having larger amounts of buoyancy and therefore being better able to support larger riders.
 The shape of the board also affects how what sort of rider it is appropriate for, a single tip board, with one square and one rounded end, is most appropriate for those who only aim to ride in a straight-line without performing any tricks, while a double tipped board, with two rounded edges allows for more maneuverability in the water, facilitating jumps and tricks.
 Most wakeboards are made of foam center wrapped in fiberglass or carbon/graphite.